Colors!: Reception

 IGN gave the application a score of 9.0 and an Editor's Choice award, praising its simple interface and tutorials.
 Destructoid gave the app a 9.0, calling it "a simple and incredibly fun tool with an amazing community of artists proudly displaying their beautiful and funny 3D images."
-Nintendo Life gave the app a 9/10, stating, "Though lacking in any type of structured play, Colors!
+Nintendo Life gave the app a 9/10, stating, "Though lacking in any structured play, Colors!
 3D’s robust free drawing system and unique ability to let anyone create their own three-dimensional artwork more than make up for this."

 Colors Live

 A Nintendo Switch successor called Colors Live (stylised as Colors L!ve) was released in 2020 after being funded via a Kickstarter campaign.
 It features a pressure-sensitive pen called the Colors SonarPen and a new game mode called Colors Quest.
 This new adventure has a unique way of handling game progression.
-To keep with the theme of slowly improving one's art skills over time, colors quest has a daily system for progressing through its levels.
+Colors Quest has a daily system for progressing through its levels to keep with the theme of slowly improving one's art skills over time.
 Players are given one drawing task daily, with a specific theme and certain stipulations that must be fulfilled.
-Challenging the player to think outside the box.
-The game's very first challenge is having you draw something you desire.
-Upon doing so, the adventure begins and you are set on a quest to receive said item.